bluesatunsw/owr-502/src/stepper_driver_elec/README.md

 ## Breakout Port

 External sensors and low-power devices may be connected via a 24-pin JST-ZPD breakout header exposing:
-- power from the VDD, 12V and bus rails;
+- power from the VDD, 12V and VBUS;
 - digital communication via I2C, SPI and UART/USART;
 - digital GPIO including timer channels; and
 - analog GPIO including op-amp and comparator channels.